sandhya-bdb/Credit-Risk-Model-NBFC/README.md

 - The UI will enable loan officers to input borrower demographics, loan parameters, and bureau data to:
   - Predict default probability
   - Output an interpretable credit rating
+### **4. Deliverables:
+ A fully functional credit risk model.
+The model has high explainability where the business can interpret model behavior and suggest necessary tweaks.
+ A Streamlit-based application for real-time assessment of loan applications.
+ Documentation and reports on model performance and maintenance.

 ---
 ## Architecture: Component Diagram